Burned Alive: El Paso Crash Sparks Wrongful Death Lawsuit Against Towing Company

 - Ongoing Driver Training & Routine Drug Testing

 Driving a heavy wrecker isn’t like driving a car.
 It takes serious training and focus.
 Reputable companies make sure their drivers are constantly trained—and regularly tested for drugs and alcohol.
-When that’s skipped, the danger multiplies.
+When that’s skipped, the danger multiplies. - Live GPS Tracking to Catch Risky Driving

 GPS isn’t just for directions—it gives real-time data on speed, sudden braking, and erratic behavior.
-Companies should use this to spot risky drivers and fix the problem before someone gets hurt.
+Companies should use this to spot risky drivers and fix the problem before someone gets hurt. - Brake and Load Checks—Every Time

 A fully loaded tow truck puts massive pressure on brakes and suspension systems.
 Skipping safety checks before heading out?
-That’s asking for disaster.
+That’s asking for disaster. - No Phones, No Distractions—Period

 Texting or scrolling behind the wheel of a 30,000-pound machine?
 It’s reckless and deadly.
 Towing companies should ban all device use while driving, no excuses and no grey areas.